 permitted the sequencing of the peptide and the assignment of the covalent attachment site as tyrosine-383 close to the active site of leukotriene A4 hydrolase.
 Such detailed biochemical information provides some insight into the enzymatic mechanism

 of LTA, hydrolase as well as a broader understanding of potential agents which may interfere with the production of leukotriene B, and thus, pharmacologically control this enzyme.

-The Biomolecular X-ray Crystallography Center provides the facilities to the UCD community for production of crystals of macromolecules and determination of high resolution 3-dimensional structures using X-ray crystallography.
+The Biomolecular X-ray Crystallography Center provides the facilities to the university community for production of crystals of macromolecules and determination of high resolution 3-dimensional structures using X-ray crystallography.
 For example, whether genes

 are regulated directly by proteins in transcription complexes or indirectly through signals generated by bacterial quorum sensing systems, structural analysis is an essential and illustrative approach to understanding function and developing therapeutic